standard-things/esm/README.md

 This small *(< 40 kB)*, zero dependency, package is all you need to enable ECMAScript modules in Node today!

-🚧 Under Construction 🚧
----

-Pardon the mess.
-This project is currently an unreleased work in progress.
-Thank you for your patience.

 Usage
 ---